CharlieC115/The-Cross-Collective/readme_files/TESTING.md

 Added an if statement to show the no image fill if an image doesn't exist.
 This now works as expected.

+9.

+When clicking the increment or decrement buttons the value would'nt increase or decrease it would just submit the item to the bag.

+This was caused due to the use of jQuery and not having the script tag to link to the jQuery CDN.

+When this was added the buttons worked as expected.

 ### Performance Testing

 ### Code Validation